 Years of Asbestos Cancer Exposure

-Asbestos in homes that has not been disturbed is not thought to be actively dangerous.
-The danger is when the asbestos is moved or when it deteriorates — these circumstances may cause the release of asbestos fibers into the air, where they can be inhaled by people and pets living in a house.
-Years (even decades) spent living with asbestos exposure in one’s home can result in serious and even life-threatening diseases caused by the asbestos.
+Asbestos in houses that have not been disturbed is not thought to be actively dangerous.
+The danger is when the asbestos is moved or when it deteriorates.
+These circumstances may cause the release of asbestos fibers into the air, where they can be inhaled by people and pets living in a house.
+Years (or decades) spent living with asbestos exposure in the home can result in serious and even life-threatening diseases caused by the asbestos.
 It’s imperative that homeowners and renters understand the risks they face from asbestos in the home environment.